blewater/pifabric/README.md

 *(at the time of this writeup the latest Linux ARM kernel is 5.3.0-1018-raspi2)*

-* Optionally, you may follow a Ubuntu guide to set a statip IP address and SSH access by public key.
+* Optionally, you may follow a Ubuntu guide to set a static IP address and SSH access by public key.

 Refer to /etc/netplan apply, ssh-copy-id

 * Install **docker** Run these commands:
 ```
+sudo
-sudo snap install docker
+install docker

 sudo groupadd docker